LV-APT/lvCICD/README.md

         Parameter10: [optional, parameter]
         LabVIEW_Version: [optional, LabVIEW_version,2019 or Later,2019 as default]
         Architecture: [optional, x86 or x64, x86 as default]
+        OperationVIFolder: [optional, use lvCICD action path as default, set to ${{ github.workspace }} for searching operations in your repo]

 **Example 1**: use `lvEcho` to check runner/agent ready for lvCICD tools.